narf9995/CARPS/README.md

 ## Introduction
 ### Problem:
 In my opinion, many popular role-playing systems have a major problem; which is their level of accessibility.
-Systems frequently require many specialized dice & books, on-boarding of system/setting specific rules for both gamemaster & player, and require a level of familiarity for adequate player risk assessment.
-This creates a "black box" situation where the gamemaster understands the inner working of the game and the associated risks to actions, but the players are blind as to how their actions are actually orchestrated mechanically & the mathematical odds of their success.
+Systems frequently require many specialized dice & books, on-boarding of system/setting specific rules for both gamemaster & player, & require a level of familiarity for adequate player risk assessment.
+This creates a "black box" situation where the gamemaster understands the inner working of the game & the associated risks to actions, but the players are blind as to how their actions are actually orchestrated mechanically & the mathematical odds of their success.

 New players, particularly those unfamiliar with tabletop role-playing games (TTRPGs) or computer RPGs (JRPG, MMORPG, etc.), tend to have great ideas visually/narratively, but struggle to implement them within the mechanics of the system.
-This may be frustrating for all parties involved as it can be to the detriment of the players own fun, the fun of the party, and even take away valuable playing time while reviewing rules.
+This may be frustrating for all parties involved as it can be to the detriment of the players own fun, the fun of the party, & even take away valuable playing time while reviewing rules.

 The situation below may be familiar to you: